joejag/talk-mob_programming_and_lego/notes/parts/3_end.md

+# Run the damn experiment

-Got a crazy idea?
-Maybe it's crazy and maybe it's not.
+Got a wacky idea?
+Maybe it's wacky and maybe it's not.

 There's only one way to find out.

-Run the darn experiment.
+# Run the darn experiment quote